 "No, I already tried.
 His eyes were frightening."

 Sasuke wished someone else could do this spying for him.
-No, wait, he did not want such embarrassing ideas to leak out to anybody else.
+No, wait, he didn't; he did not want such embarrassing ideas to leak out to anybody else.

 The right side of his rib cage began to feel warm.

 The omamori!
 Sasuke never thought Hyuuga Hinata's protective charm would be so welcoming.
 He grasped at his clothing, digging for the silken packet.
 It was somewhere in his shirt.

 Under — or more accurately, above — Sasuke's feet, the pieces of the roof shattered.

 Several of the lords looked out the window.
 Nobody was there.
 They shrugged, and continued their meeting.